NervanaSystems/neon/doc/source/running_models.rst

     examples/mnist_mlp.py

 This will run the multilayer perceptron (MLP) model and print the final misclassification error after 10 training epochs.
 On the first run, neon will download the MNIST dataset.
-It will create a ``~/nervana`` directory where the raw datasets are kept
+It will create a ``~/nervana`` directory where the raw datasets are kept.
+The data directory can be controlled with the ``-w`` flag.

 The second method is to specify the model in a YAML file.
 `YAML <http://yaml.org/>`__ is a widely-used markup language.
 For examples, see the YAML files in the ``examples`` folder.
-To run the YAML file for the MLP example, enter from the neon repository directory
+To run the YAML file for the MLP example, enter from the neon repository directory:

 .. code-block:: bash